-Climate Action Plan Monitoring.
+Action LU 10.5 Climate Action Plan Monitoring.
 Monitor and report progress on the implementation of the City's Climate Action Plan on an annual basis.
-Regularly review new opportunities and approaches to reduce emissions consistent with the Climate Action Plan's goals.
+Regularly review new opportunities and approa

-Greenhouse Gas Inventory.
+Action LU 10.6 Greenhouse Gas Inventory.
 Every five years, prepare an updated greenhouse gas emissions inventory consistent with the Climate Action Plan.

-Engage the Public in the Climate Action Plan.
-Provide public information to educate residents and businesses on the Climate Action Plan and to spark behavioral changes in individual energy and water consumption, transportation mode choices, and waste reduction.
+7 Engage the Public in the Climate Action Plan.
+Provide public information to educate residents and businesses on the Climate Action Plan and to spark behavioral changes in individual energy and water consumption, tranges tation mode choices, and waste reduction.